EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: The Cooperate Games

 Hence, the proof is complete. \end{proof}

-\subsection{The Cooperate Games}
+\section{The Cooperate Games}

-In this subsection, we are looking for a set of strategies that achieve an $\epsilon$-optimal expected social cost.
-Since our objective is to minimize $J_{soc}$, it is necessary for us to comprehensively measure the impact of agent $i$'s strategy on $J_{soc}$.
-To this end, We decompose the price process $P$ into components that are influenced and not influenced by agent $i$, respectively, and proceed to analyze the effect of $v^i$ on $J_{soc}$.
+In this section, we aim to identify a set of strategies that achieve an $\epsilon$-optimal expected social cost.
+Since our objective is to minimize $J_{soc}$, it is essential to quantify the influence of agent $i$'s control on the value of $J_{soc}$.
+To this end, we decompose the price process $P$ into components that are affected and unaffected by agent $i$, and then analyze how $v^i$ contribute to $J_{soc}$.

-Our approach can be outlined in the following steps. \begin{enumerate} \item Show that under the optimal strategies of $J_{soc}$, agent $i$'s strategy must be the minimizer of the following auxiliary control problem:
+Our approach can be outlined in the following steps. \begin{enumerate} \item We first show that under the optimal strategies of $J_{soc}$, the control of each agent $i$' must minimize the following auxiliary control problem:

 subject to